Devslother/Astro-my/src/content/learn/what-is-platform-team/index.md

   A platform team is responsible for creating and maintaining the underlying platform that supports the development, deployment and operations of software.
 ---

 ## Overview

-A platform team is responsible for creating and maintaining the underlying platform that supports the development, deployment and operations of software [applications](https:
+A platform team is responsible for creating and maintaining the underlying platform that supports the development, deployment and operations of software [applications](/external-link/)

 The platform team typically includes software engineers, systems administrators, network engineers, database administrators, security experts and other specialists who work together to ensure the platform is secure, scalable and reliable.
-The platform team is responsible for the technical aspects of the platform, including [architecture](/learn/kubernetes-security-architecture/) design, system configuration, coding, testing, deployment and ongoing maintenance.
+The platform team is responsible for the technical aspects of the platform, including [architecture](/learn/kubernetes-security-architecture) design, system configuration, coding, testing, deployment and ongoing maintenance.

 > Tetrate offers enterprise-ready, 100% upstream distributions of Istio and Envoy Gateway, the de facto standard connectivity platform for cloud-native applications.
-[Get access now ›](/demo-request/)
+[Get access now ›](/demo-request)

 ### Origins of Platform Engineering